 Let’s not do that.

 Politicians know that fear is a powerful motivator, that’s why they fill your mind with horror about their opponent.
 But that’s the last thing you need right now.

 Turn off your app notifications for now.
 You can turn them back on when the dust settles.

-Instead of scrolling through social media, read a book, or play a new game.
+Read a book, instead of scrolling through social media, or you could play a new game.
 Don’t watch the news when you’re feeling stressed.
 Choose your favorite sitcom or a funny movie.

 2. No fighting; stay calm and cool

 “Set peace of mind as your highest goal, and organize your life around it.”